raspberrypi/picamera2/README.md

 picam2.start()
 ```

+## The Tuning File

+Being Python-based, _Picamera2_ is a good environment for inspecting and altering the _tuning files_ that Raspberry Pi ships for all its supported cameras.

+A _tuning file_ lists all the parameters needed for a specific camera to produce images of acceptable quality, configuring both hardware (specifically of the ISP, or _Image Signal Processor_) and also of the 3A and other real-time algorithms that run to control the behaviour of the camera system.

+This is a more advanced topic, so readers are referred to the [Raspberry Pi Camera Algorithm and Tuning Guide](https://datasheets.raspberrypi.com/camera/raspberry-pi-camera-guide.pdf), and to chapter 5 in particular, for a more detailed explanation.
+We also provide an example [`tuning_file.py`](#tuning_filepy) which illustrates one simple way to use this feature.

 ## Examples

 A number of small example programs are provided in the [`examples`](examples) folder.
 Users who are new to *Picamera2* should probably start with the following: